 In a similar lapse in protections for kids, Indiana organizations do not face legal requirements to conduct background checks on coaches.
 Even if the educator has lost their license due to a conviction in another state, something a criminal report by backgroundchecks.com could uncover, they could still potentially find another job in Indiana.

 What can parents do when faced with the slow pace of institutional change where children's safety is concerned?
 It helps to take a careful look at any organization before enrolling a child in its activities.
-Exploring what types of background checks they perform and their policies on contact with athletes is a good first step.
+Exploring what types of background checks they perform and their policies on contact with athletes

 For athletic groups, the need to implement effective checks is more pressing than ever. backgroundchecks.com provides a tailored package for sports organizations to streamline the process of weeding out undesirable applicants and safeguarding young athletic competitors.